Prescription Drug Benefits

 non-medical substances (such items may be covered under

 your medical benefits coverage).

-- Prescriptions which you are entitled to receive
+- Prescriptions which are entitled to receive without

-without charge under any Workers' Compensation Laws or
+charge under any Workers' Compensation Laws or any

 - Medication taken by, or administered to, a person